dlndn/socratic-soul/README.md

 - 1st Week - Brainstorming, Designing/Planning, and Tech Stack Testing/Research

 - 2nd Week - Functionality Implementation

   - Project setup

   - Create pages and components

   - Main Feature: Mental State Processing

+    - Implement backend server for API

     - Integrate API into application

     - Configure AI API to its purposes

-    - Implement Mental Processing Chatbots
+    - Implement Mental Processing Chatbot

   - Side Features: Expressive Activities

-    - Implement Sticky Note Board
-    - Implement Journal
-    - Implement Etch-A-Sketch
+    - Implement Drawing Activity

 - 3rd Week - Styling, Additional Features, Demo Day Prep, and Demo Day

-  - Improve styling (animations, change color scheme, add more assets, etc.)
+  - Minimal Styling

+  - Improved Styling (Optional)

+    - Animations

+    - Change color scheme

+    - Additional color scheme

+    - Add more assets

   - Add any more expressive activities (Optional)
-  - Implement backend server (Optional)

 ## Nice-to-haves

+- Adding more expressive activities

+  - Journaling: Write down thoughts and describe mental state in text.
+Users will have the option to export entries into a (text, pdf, or markdown) file or to save into their account.

+  - Sticky Note Sharing: Write down brief message in a "sticky note" and post them into a community board of sticky notes that can be seen by all users.
+(Original concept was provided by TA Jeff Ma)

+  - Etch-A-Sketch: Simple grid on a page that can simulate a drawing by hovering over it and making lines.
+(Original concept discovered from the Odin Project)

-- Changing the Etch-A-Sketch into a more unique or more therapeutic art therapy activity
+- Changing the Etch-A-Sketch into a more unique or more therapeutic art activity

 - Elaborate styling for the app, with some animations and more gimmicky design features

-- Adding more expressive activities

-- Creating and integrating a chatbot from scratch
+- Creating and integrating a new chatbot from scratch

 - A database should be implemented if possible, it might be implemented now or post-bootcamp.